Customer Service

 FortiCare Case Priority.

 Priority is aligned with business impact rather than with any specific technical feature or capability.
-Business impact and therefore Case Priority is a function of the number of users impacted and/or the financial impact to the customer.
+Business impact and, therefore, Case Priority is a function of the number of users impacted and/or the financial impact to the user.

-The document containing the information below, can be found on our support website: https://support.fortinet.com/Information/DocumentList.aspx
+The document containing the information below can be found on the support website: https://support.fortinet.com/Information/DocumentList.aspx.

 P1